pudly/schmopera-hugo/content/articles/hear-the-premiere-of-abraham-support-the-syrian-refugee-program.md

 date = "2015-10-26T22:28:00-04:00"
 lastmod = "2015-10-27T15:29:00-04:00"
 publishDate = "2015-10-27T14:25:00-04:00"
 short_description = "Tomorrow night, head to the Metropolitan United Church to hear the première of Abraham, a new oratorio by Dora award-winning composer David Warrack (Torontosaurus, Oh Susanna, Interpretations of a Life).
-Tickets start at $36, and funds raised will go towards the Church's Syrian Refugee Program." slug = "hear-the-premiere-of-abraham-support-the-syrian-refugee-program" title = "Hear the premiere of Abraham, support the Syrian Refugee Program"
+Tickets start at $36, and funds raised will go towards the Church&#039;s Syrian Refugee Program." slug = "hear-the-premiere-of-abraham-support-the-syrian-refugee-program" title = "Hear the premiere of Abraham, support the Syrian Refugee Program"
 +++